 Artisan Narayani Devi at work

-Our focus is on discovering those crafts that are on the verge of extinction, nurturing them back to like through skill development programs and linking the practioners to sustainable markets across the globe
+Our focus is on discovering those crafts that are on the verge of extinction, nurturing them back to like through skill and design development programs and linking the practioners to sustainable markets across the globe

 India has over 12 million skilled handloom weavers and 8 milllion handicraft artisans, the largest such work-force in the world.
 Revival of this home- based industry provides in-situ employment to them.